This blog will teach you all about Agonist Antagonist paired muscles for your L2 Anatomy exam and knowledge when planning supersets for clients.

 This knowledge is key in helping you understand WHY you are programming certain exercises for your client based on the client’s goal and physiology.

-Here are a summary of the 6 key joint actions to be aware of foe effective agonist-antagonist supersetting:
+The 6 key joint actions for effective agonist-antagonist supersetting:

 Shoulder Horizontal Flexion (Working the Pectoralis Major) and